Skip to main content

 Know Your Elected Officials ~ They Represent You

-Our publication They Represent You lists names and contact information for most of your elected officials.
-You can find the updated 2024 version and print it from here.
+Our publication They Represent You (TRY) lists names and contact information for most of your elected officials.
+You can download and print the latest 2025 version.

 Vote411 is a valuable resource to learn about each candidate's platform.
 If you do not find responses from your candidate, please urge them to participate.